 - Most businesses have changed today than they were 10 years ago in all areas of operation including operations, supply chain, regulatory framework, and most importantly technology.
 Such as many retail businesses have now entirely changed from even 5 years ago.

 - Financial reporting frameworks over time change with the advancement of time.

 - P/E ratios are higher today in part because interest rates are on a 40-year downtrend that pushes down the cost of debt.
 At lower interest rates of the deposit schemes in banks, stocks become attractive to the investors.

 - The first rule of economics is the price is a function of supply and demand.
 Demand and supply of equities in DSE follow dramatic changes over time.
 For example, over the past ten years, market demand has substantially increased due to the increases in the number of individual investors and the amount of money invested in mutual funds, hedge funds, ETFs, insurance companies, and sovereign funds.
 However, the supply of stocks has seen a slower rate of increase as the number of new companies issuing stocks has relatively slowly progressed.

 - The Shiller P/E ratio does not adjust for changes in dividend yield.

-- The Shiller P/E ratio is used in part to determine when to take position in relation to the mean.
+- The Shiller P/E ratio is used in part to determine when to take a position in relation to the mean.

 However, the mean keeps changing as time passes.
-For any growing economy the mean of the historic Shiller P/E rises over time and for any recessionary period the mean falls accordingly.
-Over a 10-12 years’ period, typically a cycle completes with a bubble and a bust.
+For any growing economy, the mean of the historic Shiller P/E rises over time and for any recessionary period, the mean falls accordingly.
+Over a 10-12 years period, typically a cycle completes with a bubble and a bust.
 So, if someone waits for reversion to the mean, he or she may have entirely missed the last two expansions.